We provide custom roof access solutions for your site, which increase safety, efficiency, and visual appearance.

 - Why you are needing the access

 - How often will it be used

 There are different types of access systems.
-Each one has its own advantages and disadvantages.
+Each roof access ladder has its own advantages and disadvantages.
 It is important to understand that there is a hierarchy that you must be aware of when it comes to assessing which type is best for your situation.
 The Work Health and Safety Act requires that you take this into consideration when designing the access.
-Below is a description of each type of system.
+Below is a description of each type of roof ladder system.
 We have put them in order of safety and where they appear on the hierarchy.
 But don’t get too concerned about trying to work out what will be the best solution for you, as we are always here to help.
 One of our experienced Height Safety Specialists is ready to assist at any time.

-Step ladders are a great access solution that are between a standard angled ladder and stairs.
-A step ladder has a 100mm rung tread depth, an angle between 60° and 70° (65° being the preferred angle) and has a hand rail either side for additional support.
+Step type ladders are a great access solution that are between a standard angled ladder and stairs.
+A step type ladder has a 100mm rung tread depth, an angle between 60° and 70° (65° being the preferred angle) and has a hand rail either side for additional support.
 They are easy to climb and have a low residual fall risk due to their angle, deep treads and hand railing.

 The maximum height that this type of access can bridge is 6m before a change of direction platform is required.
 Any vertical height over 3m we recommend that a cage be fitted with 2m of guard railing either side of the upper of the upper entry point to prevent sideways falls.